rossdrew/roXort/README.md

 #roXort

-This is planned to contain sorting algorithms, written in a purer TDD fashion...hopefully
+This is planned to contain sorting algorithms, firstly to refresh my memory of such things and secondly to try develop in a purer TDD fashion.

 #### Currently